-Shorting is risky, however.
-If a character fails a shorted arcane skill roll, it's considered a Critical Failure (see Activation, above).
-That also means it can't be rerolled with a Benny!
+Shorting is risky.
+If a character fails a shorted arcane skill roll, it's considered a Critical Failure!

 POWER MODIFIERS

 Power Modifiers allow characters to customize their abilities, adding a special effect that better reflects her power's Trapping.

 Power Modifiers are selected each time a power is activated and may be freely changed each time.
 An icy bolt might cause Armor Piercing damage in one attack and Lingering Damage in the next.